learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 ### Action Item

-1. Open the Flatiron School Student Portal webpage (https://portal.flatironschool.com) _(Note: you need to be logged in to Flatiron School Student Portal.)_
+1. Open the [Flatiron School Student Portal webpage][] (https://portal.flatironschool.com) _(Note: you need to be logged in to Flatiron School Student Portal.)_
 2. Click on "Course" in the navigation bar at the top of the screen
 3. Click the blue "Switch Materials" button in the dropdown
 4. Click on the course that you are about to start
-5. Open the GitHub Account Management webpage (https://learn.co/account/github) _(Note: you may be asked to log in.
+5. Open the [GitHub Account Management webpage][] (https://learn.co/account/github) _(Note: you may be asked to log in.
 Use your Flatiron School Student Portal username and password here.)_
    <!-- Note: this domain is not the Portal because of Canvas flows -->
 6. Connect your GitHub account to your Flatiron School Portal account

+[Flatiron School Student Portal webpage]: https://portal.flatironschool.com
+[GitHub Account Management webpage]: https://learn.co/account/github

 ### Check Your Work

-If you go back to the GitHub Account Management webpage (https://portal.flatironschool.com/account/github) and see a red "Disconnect" button, continue below.
+If you go back to the [GitHub Account Management webpage][] (https://portal.flatironschool.com/account/github) and see a red "Disconnect" button, continue below.

+[GitHub Account Management webpage]: https://portal.flatironschool.com/account/github

 ## Configure the learn-co gem on macOS